PurpleAvatar/multiscale_2/index.md

 ![image-center](assets/images/bio-photo.jpg){: .align-center}
 *Could this be a caption?*

-The following text should be in-line latex via katex, set in the config yaml file and added to the layout single file $\sqrt{n}$
+The following text should be in-line latex via katex, set in the config yaml file and added to the layout single file $$\sqrt{n}$$

 On its own, would it be automatically centered?